 Rather, it is an attempt by your body to alarm you that something has gone wrong, and you have to take steps to get back into balance to produce health.

-The severe chronic manifestations of disease are the result of combating and suppressing acute symptoms of lesser diseases in the past, and obviously to a number of genetics.
+The severe chronic manifestations of disease are the result of combating and suppressing acute symptoms of lesser diseases in the past, and obviously to a number of genetics and natural ageing.

 Germs, viruses and bacteria are Nature's scavengers.